qckhanh195/qckhanh.github.io/README.md

 `Started from 2025/7`

-*Created for no particular reason :D hehe*
+*Created for no particular reason :D hehehe*